DiegoE0127/Senior-Project/README.md

 From there, you should be taken to the homepage of the project!
 ![image](https://user-images.githubusercontent.com/97565066/168460233-d21195fc-116b-41ae-bc6d-059fb71450d6.png)

+# Final Words

 I'm making this repo public because I want you to see how many different components come together to create this project.
 And I also want you to experiment with it for yourself, changing elements and even changing the credits text.

-But ye, hope you enjoy working with my project and happy coding!
+But ye, hope you enjoy my project and happy coding!